elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 end
 ```

-Inside the `Platform.Accounts` module, it looks like there's a handy
-`list_players/0` function available for us that will grab all the `Player`
+Inside this module, there's a `list_players/0` function that will fetch all the
-records from the database.
-We can think of `Repo` as an abstraction for our
+`Player` records from the database.
+We can think of `Repo` as an abstraction
-database, so `Repo.all(Player)` means that we'll query for all the players we
+for our database, so `Repo.all(Player)` means we'll query for all the players
-have stored.
+we have stored.

 We can test out this function using `iex` to interactively query for our
 existing player records.
 First, we'll start the interactive Elixir prompt: